 Hello and welcome.
-This blog has initially been set up in 2011 to record my progress through 23 Things, a programme to explore social media tools for library and information professionals, which I have not completed with quite the level of enthusiasm I envisaged.
-I am now using the blog to post from time to time on my activities, travels or areas of interest.
+This blog has initially been set up in 2011 to record my progress through 23 Things, a programme to explore social media tools for library and information professionals, which I did not complete as my enthusiasm left me along the way.
+Since then I used the blog to post from time to time on my activities, travels or areas of interest.

 During the London 2012 Olympics I was one of 70,000 Games Makers.
 As a member of the Olympic Family Services team I supported the IOC Communications Team in their web publishing efforts by selecting and editing images for the picture gallery at www.olympic.org/photos/london-2012.

-The views I express here are mine alone and do not necessarily reflect the views of my employers.
+The views I express here are mine alone and do not necessarily reflect the views of my past or current employers.
 I do not take any responsibility for the content of websites linked from this site.